-For example, energy infrastructure such as electricity would allow for real-time monitoring and control of transmission lines and distribution networks can energy consumption, distribution and generation for provide clean and reliable energy sources to power energy consumption and demand optimisation. homes and businesses.125 Similarly, transport infrastructure such as public transportation The embodied carbon of infrastructure has become systems, active transport infrastructure and planned an increasingly important issue, as it constitutes widespread availability of EV charging infrastructure a significant portion of total emissions in various can facilitate the uptake of low carbon modes of sectors.
-Embodied carbon refers to the carbon transportation and reduce the dependence on fossilemissions generated during the production, fuelled transport.126 In the built environment sector, transportation and installation of infrastructure green infrastructure such as parks and 'green roofs' and building materials.
-Embodied emissions of can reducing energy consumption and enhance the construction account for up to 10% of Australia's total carbon sequestration potential of urban areas.127 emissions and this is expected to increase.128
+For example, energy infrastructure such as electricity transmission lines and distribution networks can provide clean and reliable energy sources to power homes and businesses.
+Similarly, transport infrastructure such as public transportation systems, active transport infrastructure and planned widespread availability of EV charging infrastructure can facilitate the uptake of low carbon modes of transportation and reduce the dependence on fossilfuelled transport.
+In the built environment sector, green infrastructure such as parks and 'green roofs' can reducing energy consumption and enhance the carbon sequestration potential of urban areas.